Olliebooth2001/newprojectsol/readMe.txt

         Potential improvements

-I would add some basic schema checks for the test returning the 5 results to ensure to ensure variable types and structure of the response is correct
+I would add some basic schema checks for the test returning the 5 results to ensure to ensure variable types and structure of the response is correct.

-I would add a test for call duration on each on per call basis
+I would add a test for call duration on each on per call basis.

 Is definitely room to improve on the code quality and good practices in hindsight, but think a lot of this is due to not having experience with specflow, I am familiar with cucumber and all of the concepts but it was my first time ever using